tpaschalis/tpaschalis.github.io/_posts/2020-06-17-go-generics-experiment.markdown

 ## Outro

-It's getting late, and I've got to get up early tomorrow; I promise I'll try to experiment with some more common operations tomorrow, and keep you posted right here!
+It's getting late, and I've got to get up early tomorrow.
+There are more examples to run, and the whole draft is there for you.
+I hope these couple of examples I picked up from there did pique your interest!